 Effectively a souped-up digital notepad, PaperDesk Lite for iPad enables you to combine typed words, scribbles and audio recordings in user-defined notebooks.
 Be mindful, though, that this free version restricts you to three notebooks, each of which can only have three pages, and there are no export options.

 PCalc Lite's existence means the lack of a built-in iPad calculator doesn't bother us (in fact, we'd love to replace the iPhone Calculator app with PCalc Lite as well).
 This app is usable and feature-rich – and if you end up wanting more, in-app purchases enable you to bolt on extras from the full PCalc.

-Spurious anti-competition complaints meant the BBC News app took a while to come to the UK; in the meantime, Reuters offered the next best free news app for iPad with its Reuters News Pro for iPad.
+Spurious anti-competition complaints meant the BBC News app took a while to come to the UK; in the meantime, Reuters offered the next best free news app for iPad.
 It's a little US-centric, but can be skewed towards UK coverage via the Settings app, and it's worth downloading for a more international take on news coverage than BBC News provides.

 20. Wikipanion for iPad

 The Wikipedia website works fine in Safari for iPad, but dedicated apps make navigating the site simpler and faster.
 Wikipanion is an excellent free app, with a sleek iOS 7-style design, an efficient two-pane landscape view, and excellent bookmarking and history access.

 Use eBay for iPad and you'll never touch eBay in a web browser again.
 It's fast and efficient, beautifully showcasing important details and images in its main results view.
 Gallery images can often be displayed almost at a full-screen size, which is particularly useful on an iPad with a Retina display.
 Speedy sorting options are also available.